edge-core/sonic-buildimage/README.md

     git submodule update --init --recursive

 # Usage

+**NOTE:** In order to be more familiar with build process and make some hanges to it, it is recommended to read this short [Documentation](README.buildsystem.md)

 To build NOS installer image and docker images, run command line

     make configure PLATFORM=[VENDOR]